 The size of the ruler is the size of the fan that it will make.
 Circles will be twice the fan size.
 For instance the 18″ ruler makes an 18” fan (in 20 different patterns) and also a 36″ circle.

-What stimulated this reflection and appreciation was cutting down my five Camellia bushes which formed a Hedge at one end of the huge front porch of my B&B Quilting retreat Center.
+What stimulated this reflection and appreciation was cutting down my five Camellia bushes some time back which formed a hedge at one end of the huge front porch of my B&B Quilting Retreat Center.
 Don’t worry they were simply “significantly” cut back, not eliminated!
-However I apply everything I experience in life as some aspect of my quilting.
-Removing of the wall of Camellia branches form one end of the porch became a metaphor to removing a project from “the project wall”, in my sewing area and putting it away……..I love my Camellias and I love this particular quilt – but a standstill had evolved for both.
-The bushes, trees actually had become unbeautiful from inside “on” the porch where I spend my time and the quilt had begun to dominate the sewing room every time I entered (or even thought of entering) to try and move on with a different project.
+However, I apply everything I experience in life as some aspect of my quilting.
+Removing the wall of Camellia branches from one end of the porch became a metaphor for removing a project from “the project wall,” in my sewing area and putting it away.
+I love my Camellias and I love this particular quilt – but a standstill had evolved for both.
+The bushes, trees actually, had become ‘not-as-beautiful’ from inside on the porch where I spend my time, and the quilt had begun to dominate the sewing room every time I entered (or even thought of entering) to try and move on with a different project.
 Both the camellias and this particular, “in progress” quilt top needed to take up less space – give me space and a new view!